bitwiseworks/cmake-os2/Help/manual/cmake.1.rst

  from the top of a binary tree for a CMake project it will dump additional information such as the cache, log files etc.

+.. option:: --print-config-dir

+ .. versionadded:: 3.31

+ Print CMake config directory for user-wide FileAPI queries.

+ See :envvar:`CMAKE_CONFIG_DIR` for more details.

 .. option:: --log-level=<level>

+ .. versionadded:: 3.16

  Set the log ``<level>``.